Joachimites: Beliefs of Joachim

 Joachim saw that the Antichrist would one day become a pope, he also saw that Rome represented Babylon, Joachim associated the papacy as both an absolute evil and with angelic good.
 Joachim of Fiore also believed that Israel will join the church before the end times and be converted and that the eastern and western churches will unify as "one flock".

-Joachim believed in a futuristic millennial kingdom, as predicted in the book of Revelation, unlike people like Augustine who believed the millennium was already present, Joachim saw it as a 1000 year future event that is not yet present.
+Joachim believed in a futuristic millennial kingdom, as predicted in the book of Revelation, unlike people like Augustine who believed the millennium was already present, Joachim saw it as a 1000-year future event that is not yet present.

-Joachim was a Trinitarian, Joachim used to doubt the doctrine of the Trinity, however later he had a vision with a psaltery with 10 strings, in a triangular form, which clarified the Trinity to him.
+Joachim was a Trinitarian.
+He used to doubt the doctrine of the Trinity, however later he had a vision of a psaltery with 10 strings, in a triangular form, which clarified the Trinity to him.
 Joachim also attacked the views of Peter Lombard concerning the Trinity, in his book "Psaltery of Ten Strings".

 Controversy

 In 1215 some of his ideas were condemned in the Fourth Council of the Lateran.
 Further, his admirers came to believe the beginning of this New Age would be ushered in by the coming of a virtuous Pope from the Franciscan order.
 They considered Celestine V (elected in 1294) to be this Pope.
 His resignation, and death in 1296 in the dungeons of the next Pope, was considered a sign of the coming of the Anti-Christ.
-Around this time, or somewhat before, they further decided Joachim's own writings were the Eternal Gospel or the road to it.
+Around this time, or somewhat before, they further decided Joachim's writings were the Eternal Gospel or the road to it.

 The fact that the movement also moved toward a more practical approach did have some influence.
 It was one of the first movements to be heavily geared toward the future as being made perfectible through human action.
-This action was largely to lead toward a great supernatural event, but had a great deal of real world notions of progress.
+This action was largely to lead toward a great supernatural event, but had a great deal of real-world notions of progress.
 Ultimately, however, this was also generally opposed, as utopian revelations were deemed to be foolishness or even heresy.

-Medieval period
+Later influence

 The Fraticelli were influenced by the teachings of Joachim.
 Joachim also possibly influenced the views of Dante.

-Modern period

-Joachimite interpretations influenced some Puritans in the 17th and 18th centuries, and in the modern times some Protestants such as Jurgen Moltmann were influenced by Joachim's theology, however he is often viewed negatively by Catholics.
+Joachimite interpretations influenced some Puritans in the 17th and 18th centuries, and in modern times some Protestants such as Jurgen Moltmann were influenced by Joachim's theology, however, he is often viewed negatively by Catholics.